 A central focus of complex systems research is the dynamics of distributed networks, i.e. networks in which there is no centralized controller, so global behavior emerges solely as a result of concurrent local actions.
 Such networks are typically modeled as multiple nodes, each node representing a state variable with a given value.
 Each node in a network tries to select the value that optimizes its own utility while maximizing its consistency with the influences from the other nodes.
 The global utility of the network state is simply the sum of local utilities plus the degree to which all the influences are satisfied.
-The dynamics of such networks emerge as follows: since all nodes update their local state concurrently based on their current context (at time T), the choices they make may no longer be the best ones in the new context of node states (at time T+1), leading to the need for further changes.
+The dynamics of such networks emerge as follows: since all nodes update their local state based on their current context (at time T), the choices they make may no longer be the best ones in the new context of node states (at time T+1), leading to the need for further changes.

 Is this a useful model for understanding the dynamics of collaborative design?
 We believe that it is.
 It is straightforward to map the model of collaborative design presented above onto a network.
-We can map design participants onto nodes, where each participant is trying to maximize the utility of the choices it makes for the design subspace (e.g. subsystem) it is responsible for, while ensuring its decisions will satisfy the relevant dependencies (represented as the links between nodes).
+We can map design participants onto nodes, where each participant tries to maximize the utility of the design subspace (i.e. subsystem) it is responsible for, while ensuring its decisions satisfy its dependencies (represented as the links between nodes) with other subsystems.
 As we shall see, to understand network dynamics, the links between nodes need capture only quite abstract properties of the dependencies.
 As a first approximation, it is reasonable to model the utility of a design as the local utility achieved by each participant plus a measure of how well all the decisions fit together.
-Even though real-world collaborative design clearly has top-down elements, the sheer complexity of many design artifacts means that no one person is capable of keeping the whole design in his/her head and centralized control of the design decisions becomes impractical, so the design process is dominated by concurrent local activities.
-The remainder of this paper will be based on this view of the collaborative design process.
+Even though real-world collaborative design clearly has top-down elements early in the process, the sheer complexity of many design artifacts means that eventually no one person is capable of keeping the whole design in his/her head and assessing/refining its global utility.
+Centralized control of the design decisions becomes impractical, so the design process is dominated perforce by concurrent subsystem design activities (performed within the nodes) done in parallel with checks for consistency among the subsystem designs (assessed by seeing to what extent inter-node influences are satisfied).
+We will assume, for the purposes of this paper, that individual designers are reasonably effective at optimizing their subsystem utilities.

 How do such distributed networks behave?
-Let us consider the following simple example, a network consisting of binary-valued nodes where each node is influenced to have the same value as the nodes it is linked to (Figure 3):
+Let us consider the following simple example, a network consisting of binary-valued nodes where each node is influenced to have the same value as the nodes it is linked to, and all influences are equally strong (Figure 3):

-Figure 3: A simple network.
+Figure 3: A simple network illustrating how networks can get stuck in local optima.